magpylib/magpylib/docs/examples/plot_02_display_backends.md

 +++

-The `magpylib` package is shipped with a display function which provides a graphical representation of every magnet, current and sensor of the library.
-To date the library includes two possible backends:
+For easy inspection of sources, sensors or collection thereof, the Magpylib package has default graphical representations for every magnet, current and sensor of the library.
+Objects can be displayed via the `magpylib.show` function or directly via the `show` method available for all objects (see examples below).

+Additionally, objects can be rendered via different plottting backends libraries, which to date includes:

 - matplotlib (by default)
 - plotly